aanker/xwordlist/README.md

 The `wordfab.conf` file included in the GitHub repository contains commented out examples of the usage of each option.
 In addition, the [wiki hosted on GitHub site](https://github.com/aanker/wordfab/wiki/Recipes) includes ”recipes“ of configuration settings for known sites from which to pull data for your word lists.
 You can paste the options directly into your configuration file (updating the specific URLs) to improve your understand of how to use `wordfab`.

+### Changing Global Settings

+The configuration file also includes global settings that are user editable:

+*  `urllist_delay`:  the number of seconds between web page requests when you specify a list of URLs using the urllist option.
+If you set this too low, you run the danger of looking like a bot and getting blocked by the website.
+Default setting: 20 seconds

+*  `file_add`:  the string added when a new output file needs to be created but is no name is specified by the user.
+For instance, if the input file is 'tompetty.txt' and `file_add` is set to 'fab', the output file created will be named 'tompetty_fab.txt'.
+Default setting: 'fab'